raphaellith/Typewriters-to-Belie-Format/_posts/2024-10-17-Phantom-Act-1.md

 Just kidding.
 But I _do_ want to paint a picture what I'll be talking about in this article.

-Mostly, I'll be comparing what I saw in the 2011 concert film to what I saw on stage, occassionally providing my own analysis of the storyline.
+Mostly, I'll be comparing what I saw in the 2011 concert film to what I saw on stage.
 I'll be discussing how the proshot shaped my expectations of what's in the musical, and how the live performance met, exceeded or differed from them.

 Note how there's a gap in both time and space between these two performances.
 I know that the 2011 proshot may not be an accurate representation of the show pre-COVID, and that the script has evolved considerably during the last 13 years.
 Nevertheless, I will _only_ be comparing these two specific performances that I saw --- no more and no less.